-Poliovirus vaccine inactivated (Injection)
+Poliovirus vaccine inactivated (By injection)

 Poliovirus Vaccine, Inactivated (POE-lee-oh VYE-rus VAX-een, in-AK-ti-vated)

-Prevents infections caused by poliomyelitis (polio).
+Prevents infections caused by polio virus.

 When This Medicine Should Not Be Used